 Increased access to health records

 78 percent of patients would like easier access their personal health records.
-According to survey results, providers are in tune with this request with 67 percent or providers indicating they are currently working on strategies to give patients easier access to their health records.
+According to survey results, providers are in tune with this request with 67 percent or providers indicating they are currently working on strategies to improve patient satisfaction and give them easier access to their health records.

 For patients, the benefits of having more access to this information is three-fold: